 The right supplement

 A probiotic is not a single thing; there are literally hundreds of different strains of bacteria and they each have different functions and health benefits.
-Some probiotics support the immune system, others act to manufacture or absorb micronutrients or to improve digestion.
+Some probiotics support the immune system.
+Others act to manufacture or absorb micronutrients or to improve digestion.

-Supplementation can be tricky because the acid in your stomach can blitz the contents before they get to work.
-Choose a reputable brand with a high number of colony forming units (CFUs) of between 15 billion and 100 billion and a diverse number of strains.
+- Supplementation can be tricky because the acid in your stomach can blitz the contents before they get to work.
+Choose a reputable brand that uses heat, acid, and bile-resistant strains.

-Also more important than capsule strength is that the probiotic company is using properly researched sub-strains, simply listing a strain is not good enough.
-For example we use Lactobacillus Acidophilus LA-15 in our probiotics.
-It is a specific sub-strain of Lactobacillus Acidophilus that we have chosen for it’s specific health benefits and it’s ability to survive stomach acid and bile.
+- Also more important than capsule strength is that the probiotic company is using properly researched sub-strains, simply listing a strain is not good enough.
+For example, we use Lactobacillus acidophilus LA-15 in our probiotics.
+It is a specific sub-strain of Lactobacillus acidophilus that we have chosen for its specific health benefits and its ability to survive stomach acid and bile.
 Many probiotic companies simply use cheap generic un-researched sub-strains.
 You can think of it a little bit like a dog, there are many different dog breeds all with their differing characteristics.

-Probiotics can be damaged and deactivated in heat, so ensure that you keep your supplements cool and choose a supplier that looks after their products carefully.
+- Probiotics can be damaged and deactivated in heat, so ensure that you keep your supplements cool and choose a supplier that looks after their products carefully.

 What should I do?

 To achieve optimum health, try to ban things that destroy probiotics, like sugar, grains, unnecessary antibiotic courses, and emotional stresses from your life.
 Aim to eat organic produce, pick some of the superfoods from our list daily and take a good supplement every day (preferably, take it with food).
 Soon your bowels and your body will be healthier as a result.

 Want more info on probiotics?
 Check our probiotics ultimate guide here if you’d like to know more how these beneficial bacteria work.